 The Barcelona Women’s Network, for instance, is a group of more than 210 women from more than 20 different countries which offers a wide range of activities and a source of support for foreign women in Barcelona.

 There is a range of these kinds of organisations and they can easily be found online.

 Entertainment and activities for kids in Barcelona

 Nearly every month, the city organises a festival with loads of free children’s activities.
 There are many interesting museums, beautiful parks and exciting activities for children in Barcelona.
 Below are some favourites.

-Another high altitude attraction, Tibidabo is a unique, old-fashioned amusement park with just the right mix of modern rides to keep older children happy.
-The charming Tramvia Blau funicular takes visitors to the top of the hill from the train station.
+Another high-altitude attraction, Tibidabo is a unique, old-fashioned amusement park with just the right mix of modern rides to keep older children happy.
+The charming Tramvia Blau funicular takes visitors from the train station to the top of the hill.

 Art and theatre for kids in Barcelona

-Barcelona boasts a full cultural agenda for children.
-Music halls, theatre companies and museums all offer cultural programmes for families and children.
+Barcelona offers a full cultural agenda for children.
+Music halls, theatre companies and museums all provide cultural programmes for families and children.
 Some of the activities, such as concerts, shows and tours, can be done as a family.
 There are also various programmes for children only, which means that expat parents can stroll the museum on their own.